 Use clear plastic boxes so you can see what’s inside.
 If you don’t want to spend money on extra boxes, try taking pictures or making a list of the contents of the container and sticking it on the side.

 Nobody likes patio cushions smelling of mildew and you certainly don’t want melted Christmas candles.
 Make sure you think ahead when storing your season things in your garage.
 Prevent mildew or mould by properly airing out and drying your pool toys, camping equipment or patio furniture before it goes away for the winter.
 Wrap anything that might be affected by the damp in plastic bags or in airtight boxes.
-You don’t want item to crack because of the fluctuating temperatures.
+You don’t want items to crack because of the fluctuating temperatures.